wahasa/Parrot/README.md

 1. Start VNC Server

-on Ubuntu, run this command to start :
+on Parrot, run this command to start :
 ```
 vnc-start
 ```